 EU parliament chief to unveil reforms amid graft scandal

-Strasbourg (France) (AFP) – The president of the European Parliament will seek Monday to get ahead of a graft scandal that has rocked the legislature, by officially unveiling a series of reforms to clean up the multinational assembly.
+The president of the European Parliament will seek Monday to get ahead of a graft scandal that has rocked the legislature, by officially unveiling a series of reforms to clean up the multinational assembly.
+This as the parliament holds its first plenary session of 2023 in Strasbourg.

-But many MEPs and observers believe the changes to be presented by Roberta Metsola don't go far enough to be able to restore credibility in the institution.
+Many MEPs and observers believe the changes to be presented by Roberta Metsola on Monday will not be enough to be able to restore credibility in the institution.

 The parliament has been the focus of intense scrutiny since the scandal broke open a month ago with the arrest of one of Metsola's 14 vice-presidents after Belgian police raided homes and offices of several MEPs, former MEPs, parliamentary aides and heads of NGOs that dealt with lawmakers.